-Throughout the winter and spring of 2021/22, Honeyscribe has been working deep within the rural communities of North and West Devon addressing the complex realities of social isolation, loss and grief for the people living around Okehampton and Holsworthy.
+Throughout the winter and spring of 2021/22, Honeyscribe worked deep within the rural communities of North and West Devon addressing the complex realities of social isolation, loss and grief for the people living around Okehampton and Holsworthy.

-Working with the Mobile Library service, Okehampton and Holsworthy Libraries and a host of local support agencies and community groups, we have been inviting people to press and dedicate flowers to people they miss in a quiet collective act of co-creation.
+Working with the Mobile Library service, Okehampton and Holsworthy Libraries and a host of local support agencies and community groups, we invited people to press and dedicate flowers to people they miss in a quiet collective act of co-creation.

 The project will culminate in the creation of a florilegium artwork created from a bouquet of preserved flowers gathered from the community.